Pasture versus invasives: competing in newly-disturbed soil under a newly-opened canopy transitioning to silvopasture

 2. Evaluate the presence of invasive plants before disturbance, after disturbance, and the season after seeding (including in control areas).

-3. Assess the effectiveness of disturbance by comparing data from test areas to data from control
+3. Assess the effectiveness of disturbance by comparing data from test areas to data from control.

-4. Compare quality of pasture and presence of invasives across disturbance/seeding times, to determine the best time of year to use this method of invasive
+4. Compare quality of pasture and presence of invasives across disturbance/seeding times, to determine the best time of year to use this method of invasive control.

-5. Share findings through field days, citizen science events, and social
+5. Share findings through field days, citizen science events, and social media.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.